Is Pet Insurance Worth the Cost?

 The information contained in BumblBee.com should not be conceived as legal, financial or investment advice nor as an endorsement of any of the products or services referenced in BumblBee.com.
 As disclosed in the Terms and Conditions all information on BumblBee.com is subject to change.
 BumblBee.com does not contain an exhaustive list of all lending or insurance partners in each category.

-Uh oh… more insurance premiums, but make now for my pet??
+Uh oh… more insurance premiums, but now for my pet??
 This is how most of us feel at the thought of pet insurance.
 Well, I did at least.

 Insurance is that cost that you see leaving your account every month, but are you using it every month?
 Who knows?
 For those of us humans, we see all different forms of insurance in our lives from health, car, travel, and house, to even the most important thing, our life.
 As for whether we need (or want) it, that's the question.
 One thing most pet owners debate with themselves is whether they should opt in for pet insurance.
 Is pet insurance worth the cost?